wp-plugins/oik-nivo-slider/readme.txt

 * Changed: Default theme is still called default.
 If you want the default theme from nivo 2.7.1 use default271

 = 1.6.1121 =
-* Fixed: Now supports images with only one size - -as in  http://herbmiller.me/about/herb-miller-portraits
+* Fixed: Now supports images with only one size - as in  http://herbmiller.me/about/herb-miller-portraits

 = 1.6 =
 * Fixed: Added support for the thumbnail parameter.
 Required when the full size image is much larger than the slider size.